 You will be astonished at how easy this process is.
 Margo teaches this workshop all over the world, and now you can learn in your own studio.
-If you cannot make it to an in person workshop, now you can have Margo in your own space.
-With the ability to stop and start at your own leisure you will see how easy it is to create your own Mosaic Smalti Jewelry in no time.
-Watch the preview for FREE and see the few tools and materials it takes to create this unique one of a kind piece of mosaic art.
+If you cannot make it to an “in person”workshop, you can watch Margo in your own space.
+With the ability to stop and start at your own leisure, you will create your own Mosaic Smalti Jewelry in no time.
+Watch the preview for FREE and see the tools and materials it takes to create this unique one of a kind piece of mosaic art.
 Included in this online course is a printable PDF with a full resource list of all the tools and materials necessary to complete this project.
 Have fun!

 Just how does someone become a nomadic artist?
 One's journeys in life often take a rather circuitous route, and mine are no exception.
 I can probably say this journey began at age 12 when I formed my first company, margOrigami, creating and selling origami earrings.